Tanyatsy/Real-time-programming/Lab1/README.md

 #### SSE

-Firstly, I created "ConnectorActor.scala" class which will contain all logic of server-sent events and data changing between workers.
+Firstly, I created "ActorModel.ConnectorActor.scala" class which will contain all logic of server-sent events and data changing between workers.
 I have used sse example from https://doc.akka.io/docs/alpakka/current/sse.html

 Also I did logic for parallel execution of requests using scala.Vectors & scala.Feature